-Ballots for the Election are now available!
+3. Ballots are now available!

 If you don't get your ballot emailed to you in a few days after sending in your form (check your spam folder!), please email or call your Local Election Official to verify they received it and will be sending a ballot to you.
-The applicable contact information is in the printed instructions from VoteFromAbroad.org included with your completed form.
-You can also look up the contact information for your Local Election Official here: www.votefromAbroad.org/states (scroll down to "Find Your Election Office").
+The applicable contact information is in the printed instructions from VoteFromAbroad.org included with your completed FPCA.
+You can also look up the contact information at: www.votefromabroad.org/states (scroll down to "Find Your Election Office").